brustulim/p2pwire/README.md

 - audio and video streaming

 ## Requirements:

 - Run directly in browser, without plugins or complex configurations
 - Run (maybe with some limitations) in mobile browsers on smartphones, smartTVs, boxTV, personal assistants (amazon Alexa, google home, etc.)
-- Must have a javascript library, allowing any application like background services, desktop applications server side applications, mobile apps to communicate with the network
+- Run on any application developed using nodejs, like background services, desktop applications server side applications, SPAs, mobile apps
 - Allow anonymous communication when desired by node
 - Allow resources to be hosted directly by any node
 - Allow resources to be replicated, distributed and shared in a decentralized way
-- Allow resources to be hosted anonymously
+- Allow resources to be hosted and consumed anonymously

 ## Next Steps:

-- [X] Separate library from htm example and post the p2pWire lib to NPM and minimized version to some CDN
+- [x] Separate library from the html example and post the p2pWire lib to NPM and minimized version to a CDN
 - [ ] Create a log util that show message in the console and dispatch events to debug as html in the browsers that have no console options like smart tvs and amazon echo show
 - [ ] Take a picture with many devices connected to p2pWire: laptop, android smartphone, android boxTv, amazon echo show, raspberry Pi, samsung smart TV (anything more?)
 - [ ] Create an windows/mac/linux service that keeps p2pWire running fulltime